Trustpilot

 Boom and The Powder Room

-Next, embrace the cool breeze during a short and speedy complimentary boat ride across the harbour and lunch at Boom.
+Embrace the cool breeze during a short and speedy complimentary boat ride (residents at Admiral's Inn) across the harbour and lunch at Boom.
+Non-residents can book a day pass.
 First work up an appetite swimming laps in the turquoise coloured infinity pool then devour the catch of the day with creole sauce or a crisp salad with the freshest of prawns.
 The afternoon can be spent relaxing in a poolside hammock, four poster day bed or lounger watching pelicans swoop for fish.
 Alternatively, indulge in a hot stone massage at the on-site spa, The Powder Room.

 Pillars Caribbean Night